 As a high school student in South Carolina, Brown had attended a summer course for gifted students in computer science and coding, and he was then recruited to participate in Clemson University’s Career Workshop, an initiative aimed at underrepresented students.
 Without that early support, Brown might never have gone on to complete his graduate studies at Georgia Tech — with “early” being the operative word.
 Maybe approaching underrepresented doctoral students before they had even considered applying for professorships could be a way to diversify the pool.

-Thus, NYU’s university-wide “Faculty First-Look” program was born: McIlwain had hoped to have 10 doctoral students apply for the first cohort, so when more than 100 expressed interest, he knew he had hit upon something important.
+Thus, NYU’s university-wide “Faculty First Look” program was born: McIlwain had hoped to have 10 doctoral students apply for the first cohort, so when more than 100 expressed interest, he knew he had hit upon something important.

 The program has been an unqualified success at NYU Tandon, given the school’s mission of paving a path to the STEM professions for all.
-Tandon Faculty First-Look fellows now get feedback on their research, guidance on the job-application process, and the chance to participate in helpful workshops.
+Tandon Faculty First Look fellows now get feedback on their research, guidance on the job-application process, and the chance to participate in helpful workshops.
 In mid-March, the 2021 cohort met virtually for an all-hands-on-deck Q&A session, writing workshops (for those important teaching and research statements), and discipline-specific breakout rooms.

 They were welcomed by McIlwain, who related the story of his discussion with Brown, and NYU Tandon Dean Jelena Kovačević, who told them: “We want faculty members who are tops in their field, but it’s also very important to us that they represent the world at large.
-That’s because we’ve learned that diversity and inclusions aren’t merely tangential to excellence; they’re an integral part of it.”
+That’s because we’ve learned that diversity and inclusion aren’t merely tangential to excellence; they’re an integral part of it.”

-Tandon Faculty First-Look
+Tandon Faculty First Look

-2021 Faculty First-Look Scholars
+2021 Faculty First Look Scholars